DAMPLAB/opentrons_protocols/OT2-Colony-Picking/instructions.md

 Follow the Opentrons guidelines for setting up the OT-2 before executing any protocols.

 ### General Installation
-Using any web browser, navigate to the [GitHub directory](https://github.com/DAMPLAB/OT2-Colony-Picking) and follow the instructions provided in the **README.md** for the Software Requirements to install the necessary software setup.
+Using any web browser, navigate to the [GitHub directory](https://github.com/DAMPLAB/opentrons_protocols/tree/main/OT2-Colony-Picking) and follow the instructions provided in the **README.md** for the Software Requirements to install the necessary software setup.

-This workflow is a continuation of a previously established end-to-end [molecular cloning workflow](https://github.com/DAMPLAB/OT2-MoClo-Transformation-Ecoli) using the OT2 liquid handling robot by OpenTrons.
+This workflow is a continuation of a previously established end-to-end [modular cloning workflow](https://github.com/DAMPLAB/OT2-MoClo-Transformation-Ecoli) using the OT2 liquid handling robot by OpenTrons.

 ### Construct Supplemental CSV File
-Using any web browser, navigate to the following [GitHub directory](https://github.com/DAMPLAB/OT2-Colony-Picking), and follow the Step 1 of the Initial Setup for OT2 Colony Picking to generate necessary supplemental CSV file, LB agar plate map.
+Using any web browser, navigate to the following [GitHub directory](https://github.com/DAMPLAB/opentrons_protocols/tree/main/OT2-Colony-Picking), and follow the Step 1 of the Initial Setup for OT2 Colony Picking to generate necessary supplemental CSV file, LB agar plate map.
 Examples of LB agar plate map, *Agar_Plate.csv*, are provided in the examples folder of the GitHub directory.

 ### Generate Opentrons Custom Labware
 Using any web browser, navigate to the Opentrons Help Center for [creating custom labware definitons](https://support.opentrons.com/en/articles/3136504-creating-custom-labware-definitions), and follow the instructions provided to create your own definition of a custom labware.
 The custom labware definition for *point_for_colony_picking* is provided in the examples folder of the GitHub directory.